ashleydattalo/Lit/README.txt

 5. Follow step 2 for the motion2.py in the RaspberryPi2 folder (on the second Pi).

 Running the Code:
+1. Install Flask onto both Pis.
+Just typing "pip install flask" should work.
-1. Start server.py first.
+2. Start server.py first.
 Then, start motion1.py and motion2.py (on their respective Pis).
 Allow ~20 seconds for the Pis to calibrate distances (stand away from them).
-2. Once finished calibrating, the light will turn on if a user walks in front of the Pi running motion1.py before motion2.py, and turn off if the reverse is true.
+3. Once finished calibrating, the light will turn on if a user walks in front of the Pi running motion1.py before motion2.py, and turn off if the reverse is true.